 ---

-Residency: 2022/2023, Elisa won the research grant Dancescapes, erogated by Danza Urbana.
-The grant will provide 2 residency in Italy between 2022 and 2023 in support of Elisa's research and creation.
+Residency: 2022/2023, Elisa is recipient of the research grant Dancescapes, erogated by Danza Urbana.
+The grant will provide 2 residencies in Italy, between 2022 and 2023 in support of Elisa's research and creation.
 The first residency is taking place at Sementerie Artistiche in December 2022 Bologna (IT).
-The second residency will happen at Armunia during September 2023, in Tuscany (IT).
-More info.
+The second residency will happen at Armunia Teatri in September 2023, in Tuscany (IT).
+More info

 ---